 The Body Adapts

 The body is an adaptation machine ― it’s constantly trying to maintain homeostasis.
-Consequently, the body will adjust its total energy expenditure over time based on physical activity.
+Consequently, the body will adjust its total energy expenditure over time based on the amount of physical activity.

 For example, if you decide to start running one mile every day, you will burn more calories initially, but eventually it will level off.
 Your body will adapt to this change in physical activity and adjust its energy expenditure accordingly.